shane-orourke/parasol-mcp/README.md

-By default the app will assume there is a chat model on https://localhost:8000/v1 that exposes an OpenAI endpoint.

 # Using Ollama
 If you would like to use [Ollama](https://ollama.com/) instead, first install/run Ollama on your machine.
 Then do one of the following: